reddit-habs/libkinkaid/README.md

 Output:
 > #GoHabsGo win again!
 Weal getting the boys goin with a PP Goal, Gallagher, Suzuki & Drouin each adding a Goal this afternoon.
 Weber with a 2pt day(1 Goal, 1 Assist).
 Also tallying an Assist are Cousins, Domi, Tatar, Thompson, Kotkaniemi & Danault, Price solid again with 32svs for the W. Special team 🔥 🔥 !

+## Also available as a bookmarklet

+Just download the ZIP, open translate.html, and follow instructions.